theforeman/foreman_maintain/README.md

     backup                        Backup server
       online                        Keep services online during backup
-      offline                       Shut down services to preserve consistent backup snapshot                      Use snapshots of the databases to create backup
+      offline                       Shut down services to preserve consistent backup

     restore                       Restore a backup